Free at Last

 To say that all she really wants is love.
 45

-They align fresh frontiers for the untold good.
+They set fresh frontiers of the untold good.

 He heard that his old friend the pinball lord